Annual Reports

 The best approach is to be proactive.
 If there is an upcoming change that might impact compliance, contact staff for direction beforehand.
 Don’t wait for the annual report!

-The CEPH annual report collects the headcount of newly matriculated students who entered within the reporting year.
+The CEPH annual report collects the headcount of newly matriculated students who began taking courses toward the degree within the reporting year in one column and the headcount of total enrollees in public health degrees during the reporting year in another column.

 There is no specific template that you should be using to upload your budget spreadsheet.
 Each school/program has different budget management and incorporates different line items.
 Simply upload the budget that you use in your school/program and that will suffice.